 What are the advantages of becoming patient centric?

-Measurement of consumer-driven healthcare model involves partnering with patients in a meaningful way to decide what to measure, how to measure it, and how to report and use the results of measurement.
+Measurement of consumer-driven healthcare model involves partnering with patients in a meaningful way to decide what to measure, how to measure it, and how to report and use the results of the measurement.
 Here are some of the ways in which this approach can prove beneficial for healthcare providers:

-- Patient-centered care actively engages all stakeholders and leads to reduced overall expenses.
+- Patient-centred care actively engages all stakeholders and leads to reduced overall expenses.
 It reduces waste of the hospital’s material and staff resources by making fewer process delays, maximizing patient education efforts and decreasing diagnostic tests and referrals.

-- The best reason for implementing a patient-centered model in your hospital is that it has proven record of patients becoming happier, more satisfied, heal more quickly, with less pain and stay healthier for longer periods of time.
+- The best reason for implementing a patient-centred model in your hospital is that it has proven record of patients becoming happier, more satisfied, heal more quickly, with less pain and stay healthier for longer periods of time.